Journal Club

 Program Director: Dr. Queena Chou, This email address is being protected from spambots.
 You need JavaScript enabled to view it., Tel: (519) 646-6343

-Website: https://www.schulich.uwo.ca/obsgyn/education/fellowship_programs/urogynaecology.html
+Website: https://www.schulich.uwo.ca/obsgyn/fellowship_programs/urogynaecology.html

 Length of program: 2 years